 Steve McQueen was a legendary person who has a very interesting life story which highlights the mantra of TAG Heuer watches; "Don't Crack Under Pressure".
 His story is the embodiment of this slogan from his colorful youth to his high-octane film career and his need for high speeds.

-This special edition is a pure classic inspired by the vintage watch he wore with a stainless steel case with transparent case back, blue dial, silver sub-dials and the unmistakably sporty perforated strap.
-Steve McQueen has an interesting story and TAG Heuer celebrates his legacy with the blue faced, square cased TAG Heuer Monaco which he wore during his role in "Le Mans."
+This special edition is a pure classic inspired by the vintage watch he wore with a stainless steel case with a transparent case back, blue dial, silver sub-dials, and the unmistakably sporty perforated strap.
+Steve McQueen has an interesting story and TAG Heuer celebrates his legacy with the blue-faced, square cased TAG Heuer Monaco which he wore during his role in "Le Mans."

 He returns to his mother's home only to find out that his new stepfather turned out to be the temperamental and physically abusive type who within a year caused Steve to choose to live in the streets at the tender age of only 9 years old.
 He soon returned to live at his Uncle's farm and within a few years, at the age of twelve, his mother got divorced and then remarried and asked to have him move back in with her and her new husband.

 Unfortunately, she married yet another abuser, and this one preferred to use fists on both Steve and his mother, once even throwing him down a flight of stairs.
 While Steve was known to be a bit of a rapscallion in his youth, he slowly straightened out and at one point, after spending several years in a juvenile correction facility joined the United States Marine Corps where he wound up heroically saving the lives of five Marines.
 After that incident, he was assigned to the honor guard where he protected the yacht of President Harry Truman.